-Section 400.
-Introduction
+Section 400: Introduction

-- 1. In Rhode Island, historical uses of the ocean and its resources have resulted in a rich and diverse array of cultural resources underwater and in the coastal zone.
+- 1. In Rhode Island, thousands of years of use of the ocean and its resources have resulted in rich and diverse array of cultural resources underwater and in the coastal zone.
 These resources provide cultural, educational, recreational, environmental, and economic services that humans want and need.
-The significance, sensitivity, and non-renewable nature of cultural and historic resources and the special services they provide make them a challenging and important aspect of the Ocean SAMP process. - 2.
+The significance, sensitivity, and non-renewable nature of cultural and historic resources and the special services they provide make them a challenging and important aspect of the Ocean Special Area Management Plan (Ocean SAMP) process. - 2.
+During earlier periods characterized by lower sea levels, indigenous people inhabited, used and had an impact on the areas within the study region.
 Through maintenance of oral traditions and unbroken cultural practices, indigenous people in Rhode Island have retained an active cultural connection to parts of the Ocean SAMP study area and adjacent coastal places for thousands of years.
 Located at one of the historic maritime crossroads of New England and what was becoming known as the "New World," the study area has seen five centuries of increasingly intensive uses beginning with the arrival of Europeans in North America.
 Today commercial fishing, recreation, and transportation are among the principal activities. - 3.
 Whether characterized by historians, archaeologists, or cultural practitioners as districts, sites, buildings, objects, or landscapes, cultural resources reflect thousands of years of human use of the Rhode Island marine environment.
 Submerged pre-contact tribal landscapes and historic shipwrecks, two of the most significant marine categories, have no direct parallels on land and yet have the greatest potential to add substantially to understanding Rhode Island's past.
 These resources also contain ecological as well as cultural and historical information, and many are integrated into marine ecosystems as structures or as parts of the ocean floor environment.
 Submerged archaeological sites and landscapes are non-renewable-once gone they cannot be restored. - 4.
-While the Ocean SAMP addresses the offshore environment, and generally does not include the adjacent coastal areas, this chapter includes both submerged cultural and historic resources within the study boundary as well as an inventory of onshore cultural and historic resources within view of the study area.
+While the Ocean SAMP study boundary addresses the offshore environment, and generally does not include the adjacent coastal areas, this chapter includes both submerged cultural and historic resources within the study boundary as well as an inventory of onshore cultural and historic resources within view of the study area.
 The viewsheds from onshore properties with cultural, historical, or tribal significance have a relationship with the Ocean SAMP study area and visual impacts to these properties must be considered. - 5.
-The documentation of cultural and historic resources in this chapter represents information compiled at the time of the Ocean SAMP's completion and should be used as a reference point for activities.
+The documentation of cultural and historic resources in this chapter represents information compiled at the time of release and should be used as a reference point for activities.
 Because of its far-reaching nature, efforts have been made to include a great deal of detailed information, rather than to risk missing potential impacts or issues by cutting it down too significantly.
 This chapter is deliberately structured to facilitate the incorporation of additional knowledge, new information, discoveries, and identification of culturally or historically significant landscapes, sites, or structures.
 Coordination and consultation with the relevant state, federal, and tribal contacts/agencies will be necessary.

-Section 410.
-Historic Contexts and Cultural Landscapes of the Ocean SAMP Area
+Section 410: Historic Contexts and Cultural Landscapes of the Ocean SAMP Area